Shaunghnessy/smu_hw/14-Interactive-Web-Visualizations/README.md

-# Unit 12 Homework: Mission to Mars
+# Unit 14 Homework: Belly Button Biodiversity

 The homework instructions and requirements are located in Canvas (or in the 08-Canvas folder for those cohorts not on Canvas).